UK National Parks Volunteer Project of the Year 2016

 If you enjoy the New Forest why not become a volunteer with Pondhead Conservation Trust (PCT) and help us conserve a unique part of it.

-Pondhead Conservation Trust is a small, award winning registered charity working in partnership with the Forestry Commission, and conservation volunteers from the local community.
-Our aim is to manage the hazel coppice and woodland understorey of Pondhead Inclosure in order to improve its biodiversity and public enjoyment.
+Pondhead Conservation Trust is a small, multi award winning registered charity working in partnership with the Forestry Commission, and conservation volunteers from the local community.
+Our aim is to restore the hazel coppice, woodland understorey and ride (track) network of Pondhead Inclosure in order to improve its biodiversity and public enjoyment.
 Our charity was constituted in 2014 by small band of enthusiasts who have a passion for the New Forest, its conservation and biodiversity.
 A copy of our Annual Report & Financial Accounts can be obtained by clicking here.

 The inclosure comprises 76 hectares of woodland that was originally planted in 1810.
 Prior to that date it is believed that part of the area was leased from the Crown and comprised a series of plots/allotments cultivated by some of the inhabitants of Lyndhurst.
 It is possible that some of these plots contained coppiced hazel.
-The Richardson, King and Driver New Forest map of 1814 indicates that at least half of what is now the present inclosure was a wooded area known as Mine Houfe Grounds which we understand relates to an earlier attempt at open cast mining.
-It is known that in 1653 Parliament granted permission for a coal “mine” in the New Forest and the site is believed to be “Mine House” grounds.
-Some water filled scrapings from these activities still remain but there are no traces of coal!
+The Richardson, King and Driver New Forest map of 1814 indicates that at least half of what is now the present inclosure was a wooded area known as Mine Houfe Grounds which name may relate to an early attempt at open cast mining.
+It is known that in 1653 Parliament granted permission for a coal “mine” in the New Forest and the site may have been “Mine House” grounds.
+Some water filled scrapings, possibly from such activities, still remain but there are no traces of coal!

 The area was actively managed by the Forestry Commission (FC) until the early 1990s since when it has received only minimal attention due to a variety of factors, not the least of which has been the Commission’s need to prioritise activities commensurate with the level of funding it has received from central government, reduced staffing levels and the fact that the quantity and quality of harvestable timber in the inclosure is of limited value.